stavsap/comfyui-ollama/README.md

 # ComfyUI Ollama

-Custom ComfyUI Nodes for interacting with [Ollama](https://ollama.com/) using the [ollama python client](https://github.com/ollama/ollama-python).
+Custom [ComfyUI](https://github.com/comfyanonymous/ComfyUI) Nodes for interacting with [Ollama](https://ollama.com/) using the [ollama python client](https://github.com/ollama/ollama-python).

-Integrate the power of LLMs into CompfyUI workflows easily.
+Integrate the power of LLMs into ComfyUI workflows easily or just experiment with GPT.

-To use this properly, you would need a running ollama server reachable from your host.
+To use this properly, you would need a running ollama server reachable from your host he is running comfy.

 ## Installation